Working with partners across Scotland to improve numeracy skills

 Critical Numeracy: Big Number Numbness

-Our Critical Numeracy courses help participants to explore the numbers that matter to them, whether they want to learn how to gather and present their own statistics, or make sense of the graphs, infographics and numbers that politicians use to persuade us to vote for them.
+Our Critical Numeracy courses help participants explore the numbers that matter to them, whether they want to learn how to gather and present their own statistics or make sense of the graphs, infographics and numbers that politicians use to persuade us to vote for them

 Introduction to Pupil Support

-Our popular Introduction to Pupil Support courses have run across Scotland, from the Highlands to Fife and Glasgow.
+Our Introduction to Pupil Support courses have been popular across Scotland, from the Highlands to Fife and Glasgow.
 Courses can be run online or in-person and come in 6-week and 10-week versions.

 These courses are ideal for anyone who is thinking about getting into work in Pupil Support in primary schools.
-They help groups of learners to explore the role, and start learning about the Curriculum for Excellence and the Scottish Government’s Pupil Support Staff framework.
-The focus is on supporting children’s numeracy learning through play and structured learning as well as by supporting and modelling a growth mindset.
-The course also supports participants to get their CV ready for job applications and practice their interview techniques.
+Learners explore the role, prepare to apply for jobs and learn about the Curriculum for Excellence and the Scottish Government’s Pupil Support Staff framework.
+The focus is on supporting children’s numeracy, learning through play and structured learning.

 Maths Online Self-Study Course